FABallemand/DefectPredictionOnProductionLines/README.md

 ## To do list:

 - Improve model performance (remove outliers, adding data, select most relevant features)
-- Decision trees & random forests
-- Add description, advantages and drawbacks for each method
-- Weight on loss function
-- Data augmentation
 - Smote
-- Anomaly detection (good because it will also work on anomalies that are not in the training data)

-- Precision/REcall -> Unbalanced
-- ROC -> Balanced

-- Abstract
-- Redo intro

 ## Team